sitianos/sgx-secfs/docs/fs_operations.md

     - fetch corresponding inode file from storage if
     - cache this inode
     - increment reference count
-- returns inode number and attributes
+- returns child inode number and attributes

 ### forget
-- decreases refernce count of given inode
+- decreases reference count of given inode
 - within enclave
-    - if refernce count becomes 0, corresponding cache is removed from enclave
+    - if reference count becomes 0, corresponding cache will be removed from enclave

 ### getattr
 - get stat of given inode
-- operates almost the same as lookup
+- operation is almost the same as lookup

 ### setattr